 Pros Of Using A Dog Crate Tray

-A sturdy and weighty dog crate tray provides the pet crate with a solid floor area.
+A sturdy and weighty tray provides the pet crate with a solid floor area.
 Your pet can stand, sit, or turn around on it without any trouble.

-Most dog crate trays have a raised lip running all around and this will prevent accidents and spills from going over onto your floors, protecting them from stains and you from the labor of scrubbing.
-By using pee pads as well, you provide double the protection.
+Most dog trays have a raised lip running all around and this will prevent accidents and spills from going over onto your floors, protecting them from stains and you from the labor of scrubbing.
+By using potty pads as well, you provide double the protection.

 A correctly fitting plastic tray or metal tray can easily slide in and out of a pet crate.
 This makes it easier to remove soiled trays for cleaning and to reinsert them afterward.